New Hampshire Hunting

 - Fur Dealers must submit a completed “Fur Dealers’ Record Book” (Furs Purchased—Form F&G 152, Furs Sold—Form F&G 152A) to N.H.
 Fish and Game on or before July 30 of each year.
 All licensees must carry on their persons a Form F&G 152 when buying the skins of furbearing animals.
 All forms are available from Fish and Game’s Concord headquarters.

 It Is Unlawful To:

 - Disturb or interfere with the dams or houses of beaver without obtaining a special permit from the executive director or his designee, except as provided in RSA 210:9.

-- Per Fis 303.12, body gripping traps with an inside jaw spread greater than or equal to 6½ inches, measured inside the jaws perpendicular to the trap’s pivoting joints, shall only be set:
+- Per Fis 303.12 (a Fish and Game Administrative Rule), body gripping traps with an inside jaw spread greater than or equal to 6½ inches, measured inside the jaws perpendicular to the trap’s pivoting joints, shall only be set:

-- five feet or more above the ground or surface of the snow (with the exception of a snowstorm during the previous
+- Five feet or more above the ground or surface of the snow (with the exception of a snowstorm during the previous 24 hours); or

-- place a trap within 50 feet of exposed bait (see Statewide Restrictions on Lynx Restriction Zones & Trap Restrictions).
+- Place a trap within 50 feet of exposed bait (see Statewide Restrictions on Lynx Protection Zone & Trap Restrictions).

 Trapping on State-Managed Lands